About This Program

 A Degree That Works

-The major in Geosciences is very new to UC and so we have had a fairly small number of graduates so far.
-However, they are doing quite well following graduation.
-One student's internship position she held while a student at UC became a long-term position following graduation, another student interested in teaching earth science continued on to pursue a master's degree in education, and another is employed as a quality assurance officer with a local company.
+Our geoscience majors do quite well after graduation.
+One student's internship position she held while a student at UC became a long-term position following graduation.
+Another student interested in teaching earth science continued on to pursue a master's degree in education, and another is employed as a quality assurance officer with a local company.

 Why Study Geoscience at UC?